rrousselGit/provider/README.md

 )
 ```

-Alternatively for complex objects, most provider expose a constructor that takes a function to create the value.
+Alternatively, for complex objects, most providers expose a constructor that takes a function to create the value.
-The provider will cal that function only once, when the widget is inserted in the tree, and expose the result.
+The provider will call that function only once, when inserting the widget in the tree, and expose the result.
-This is perfect to expose a complex object that never change over time without writing a `StatefulWidget`.
+This is perfect for exposing a complex object that never changes over time without writing a `StatefulWidget`.

 The following creates and expose a `MyComplexClass`.
-And in the event where `Provider` is removed from the widget tree,
+And in the event where we remove `Provider` from the widget tree,
 the instantiated `MyComplexClass` will be disposed.

 ```dart